-If you experience issues with general or intermittent inbound email delays from the Symantec Email Security Service, where you are using a Microsoft Exchange Server based on-premises configuration and the outbound traffic is not affected, this is most likely due to a service of the Exchange server called back pressure.
+If you experience issues with constant or intermittent inbound email delays from the Symantec Email Security Service, where you are using a Microsoft Exchange Server based on-premises configuration and the outbound traffic is not affected, this is most likely due to a service of the Exchange server called back pressure.
 Back pressure is a feature that monitors resources such as free disk space and the memory available on the system.

 If one or more of the resources being monitored hits a predefined limit, Exchange will then stop the inbound mail-flow, providing temporary SMTP errors to inbound connections.
 This will not have any effect on the ability to send emails outbound.